NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 [![QC Report](images/QC_Report_tab.png)](images/QC_Report_tab.png "Click to see the full image.")

-To find specific details for any node that contains errors you can click on the facet panel on the left to see those errors and to download a list of error for that respective node.
+To find specific details for any node that contains errors you can click on the facet panel on the left to see those errors and to download a list of errors for that respective node.
+All potential errors are listed in the [Pre-harmonization Checklist](/Data_Submission_Portal/Users_Guide/Data_Submission_Process/#pre-harmonization-checklist).

 [![QC Errors for Submitted Unaligned Reads](images/SUR_QC_errors.png)](SUR_QC_errors.png "Click to see the full image.")